cr1tic4l/ccOS/README.md

 <br />
 # Install
  Any other device other than replit:<br />
- unzip the source code into a folder named ccOS into your profile directory Replit:<br />
+ unzip the source code into a folder named ccOS into your profile directory<br /><br />
+ Replit:<br />
  fork my repl called ccOS-forkthis on account @shdwcr1ticalalt
 <br />